 Their actions resemble more those of a narcissistic perverts than true defenders of women.

-100%, Malone.
+100% Malone.

 100%.

-And they're just like always.
+And they're just, like, always.

 Every time.

-And he's like, it's got to be banned.
+And he's like, it's gotta be banned.

 I can't keep myself away from it.